flashbots/raytracing/lido-deploy.md

 # Deploying Lido

 This document describes how to deploy the Lido protocol mock and MEV rewards distributor contract.
-All commands are tu be run inside the `rayonism-mev-hackathon` directory (a Git submodule of this repo).
+All commands are to be run inside the `rayonism-mev-hackathon` directory (a Git submodule of this repo).

 #### 1. Install the `eth-brownie` Python package